dherath/dherath.github.io/_posts/2017-07-23-image-pokemon.md

 ---
 ![front-image](https://raw.githubusercontent.com/dherath/WebsiteMaterial/master/2017/post_3_boolean_algebra_pokemon/images/front_matter.png)

 Today I'm going to explain how different video-game sprites(_or any image_) can be combined together like whats shown above using logical operations like **AND, OR, NOT** in the realm of `Image Processing`.
 This is an extremely interesting area I got to sample during my undergrad days, and I thought of making my second post from a memorable part of it.
-For the demonstrations I thought of  using sprites from one of my all time favourte pokemon games, [pokemon silver](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_Gold_and_Silver_Versions){: target="blank"} from Generation 2 which I played first :).
+For the demonstrations I thought of  using sprites from one of my all time favorite pokemon games, [pokemon silver](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_Gold_and_Silver_Versions){: target="blank"} from Generation 2 which I played first :).

 ### Some Basics(<a href="#ref1">Skip</a> if you're not new to Image Processing)